PE1NUT/gr-vdif/README.md

 ![Flowchart example](./examples/VLBI-flowchart.png)

-This particular flowchart was used to achieve fringes between the Dwingeloo, WSRT and Jodrell Bank radio telescopes, as depicted in the second image.
+This particular flowchart was used to achieve VLBI fringes between the Dwingeloo, WSRT and Jodrell Bank radio telescopes, as depicted in the second image.
 For more details on these experiments, see the `publications' section.